MuhammadMahmudurRahman/Weather-Data-Extract-Transform-Load-ETL-Pipeline-Using-Python/README.md

-## Weather_Data_ETL_Pipeline
+## Python Project

+### Weather Data Extract, Transform, Load (ETL) Pipeline with Python

-### A Python-based ETL pipeline that extracts, transforms, and loads weather data, with automated scheduling and monitoring.
+#### A Python-based ETL pipeline that extracts, transforms, and loads weather data, with automated scheduling and monitoring.

 • main.py: Orchestrates the ETL process, ensuring the proper sequence and centralized management.